haohao1029/demonstrate-serverless-tech/README.md

 rabbitmq:3-management-alpine was pulled and started

 ### Volume
-The .csv file is stored in `data-volume` volume, every container including `Tests` container.
+The data.csv file is stored in `data-volume` volume which is `/app/data`, every container including `Tests` container.

 ### Producer
 Producer have a `/process` POST API to publish message into RabbitMQ, the API will instance return status code 200 once the message is publish to the RabbitMQ.